daleao/sdv/WalkOfLife/README.md

 ## Installation

-- You can install this mod on an existing save; all perks will be tetroactively applied upon loading a saved game.
+- You can install this mod on an existing save; all perks will be retroactively applied upon loading a saved game.
 - To install simply drop the extracted folder onto your mods folder.
 - To update make sure to delete the old version first and only then install the new version.
 - There are no dependencies outside of SMAPI.